GOMC-WSU/Workshop/adsorption/AR_IRMOF1/README.txt

 vmd AR_EDUSIF_*_merged.psf AR_EDUSIF_*_BOX_0.pdb &

 # Open TkConsole window from Extensions/Tk Console
-# Execute the following command in TkConsole to draw the simulaiton box and wrap
+# Execute the following command in TkConsole to draw the simulation box and wrap
 # the adsorbent

 pbc box